doanhxd/Asus-ROG-Strix-GL503GE-Hackintosh/README.md

 * Please create [USBMap](https://github.com/corpnewt/USBMap) or `USBPort.kext` (I use Hackintool to do this) after install for best USB plug experience (uncheck SSDT-USBX-LAPTOP in config.plist or remove it when using USBMap/USBPort.kext)

-* If you're using BCM9432Z Wifi card...
-Enable AirportBrcmFixup.kext(wifi) and all BrcmPatchRAM(bluetooth) kexts in config.plist
+* Enable itlwm.kext (wifi) and all IntelBluetoothFirmware + IntelBluetoothInjector (bluetooth) kexts in config.plist

 * Create one-key cpufriend if you often use battery, power-plug always is not recommended for best performance